celtic34fr/ZF-GraphicObjectTemplating-Twig/README.md

 With these models, you will have the same behavior as with an original Zend Framework 3 project.
 Some extensions to Twig have been programmed to reproduce the same mechanisms implemented in a Zend Framework 3 project that does not use Twig for rendering pages.

 This is only a base for your development that you can modify and adapt at your convenience.
-The current *layout.twig* template works with the Twig block mode. in this, it is defined severals variables and blocks to insert different datas :
+The current *layout.twig* template works with the Twig block mode.
+In this, it is defined severals variables and blocks to insert different datas :
 * the variable *local* allows to define the language of the page, as 'fr' or 'en',
 * the *Hmeta* block defines the basic metas, which you can change or complete,
 * the *Hstyle* block sets the stylesheets files needed to run **GraphicObjectTemplating** in any page,